Karni Sena: History

 The Karni Sena members initially focused on the caste-based reservation issue, but later, they became involved in a number of political issues in order to gain limelight.
 In 2008, they protested against the release of the movie Jodhaa Akbar, alleging that it distorted Rajput history.
 In 2012, Karni Sena members from Shekhawati protested against a CBI inquiry against the Bharatiya Janata Party (BJP) legislator Rajendra Singh Rathore.

-In 2017, the Sena's members organised protests against the police encounter killing of gangster Anandpal Singh, whom they saw as a defender of Rajputs against Jats.
+In 2017, the Sena's members organised protests against the police encounter killing of gangster Anandpal Singh, whom they saw as a defender of Rajputs.
 Kalvi's faction sidelined the other factions during these protests, and became prominent.
 Also in 2017, the group came to national limelight when it protested against the release of the movie Padmaavat.

-Activism

 Jodhaa Akbar

 SRKS had protested when the film Jodhaa Akbar was released in 2008.
 According to Goldie Osuri, an academic with specialist interests in depictions of nationalism in the media, the public objection of the SRKS was related to a "minor historical indeterminacy" regarding whether the fictional central character was the wife or daughter-in-law of the Mughal emperor Akbar.
 Osuri says that a wider analysis of media and blog sources shows that the real objection was to the depiction of marriage between the Muslim Emperor Akbar and a Hindu Rajput princess.